-To be Fair and get everyone involved the Family Commitment Plan been devised, it specifies how many “points” a family must earn, how they can earn then, what the minimum requirements are for the major fundraisers, and (unfortunately) what me penalties are if the family’s commitments are not met.
+To be fair and get everyone involved, the Family Commitment Plan has been devised, it specifies how many “points” a family must earn, how they can earn them, what the minimum requirements are for the major fundraisers, and what the penalties are if the family’s commitments are not met.

 How Many Points?

-The number of points each family is required to earn a year is equal to “the number of hours per week that the athlete trains, times 40, up to a maximum of 700 points per athlete.
+The number of points each family is required to earn each year is equal to “the number of hours per week that the athlete trains, times 20, up to a maximum of 360 points per athlete.

-Example: If the athlete trains 10 hours per week then the family must earn 400 points.
+For example: If the athlete trains 10 hours per week then the family must earn 200 points.

-If a family has more than one athlete, their point requirement is the total of the two highest point athletes to a maximum of 1200 points pct family
+If a family has more than one athlete, their point requirement is the total of the two highest point athletes to a maximum of 1200 points per family

-A year for commitment points runs from Set-up (approx. July 10“) to Take-down (appox.
-June 25‘*‘).
+A year for commitment points runs from setup (around July 10“) to Take-down (around June 25‘*‘).
 Extra points do not carry over to the next year.